hzqtc/fmd/README.md

 In "Server" section, there are two config values:

-	addr [string]   # FMD bind addr, default to "localhost" port [int]      # FMD listen port, default to 10098, which is the combination of two ascii code 'd' and 'b'
+	addr [string]   # FMD bind addr, default to "localhost" port [int]      # FMD listen port, default to 6600, which is the same as MPD

 In "Behavior" section, there are two config values: